Google Ads Benchmarks by Country & Industry

 What is a good CTR for Google Ads?

-A good CTR for Google Search ads is typically 3–5%, with an overall cross-industry average of around 3.5%.
-CTR varies significantly by industry — dating, entertainment and food delivery tend to see higher CTRs while legal, insurance and property typically see lower ones due to high competition and lower intent at the top of the funnel.
+A good CTR for Google Search ads is typically 3–5%, with a cross-industry average of around 3.5%.
+CTR varies significantly by industry — dating, entertainment and food delivery tend to see higher CTRs, while legal, insurance and property typically see lower ones.
 Display campaigns will have much lower CTRs (often under 0.5%), so always compare like for like.

 What is a good conversion rate for Google Ads?

 The average Google Ads conversion rate across all industries is around 4–5%.
-This is lower than Meta Ads because Google Search captures higher-intent users who are actively searching — but those users are also comparing multiple options before converting.
 Industries like dating, food delivery and non-profits tend to see higher conversion rates, while property, flights and insurance see lower rates due to longer consideration cycles.
 Always define what counts as a conversion in your account before comparing to benchmarks.

-How can I use these benchmarks to improve my Google Ads account?
+How should I use these benchmarks to improve my account?

 Start by comparing your CPC, conversion rate and CPA against the benchmark for your country and industry.
-A CPC above benchmark usually means low Quality Scores — improve your ad relevance, keyword match types and landing page experience.
-A conversion rate below benchmark points to landing page issues or traffic quality problems (check search terms for irrelevant clicks).
+A CPC above benchmark usually means low Quality Scores — improve ad relevance, keyword match types and landing page experience.
+A conversion rate below benchmark points to landing page issues or traffic quality problems.
 A CPA above benchmark could be a bidding or funnel issue.
-Use these benchmarks as diagnostic signals to prioritise where to focus optimisation effort.
+Use benchmarks as diagnostic signals to prioritise where to focus optimisation effort.

 Get Personal Help